zakafalak/30k-HR-Dashboard-with-Power-Bi/README.md

   - By Age Group Head Count , & by Genration wise

 <h3>Capability Section</h3>
--Job tilts of Empoloyes
+>Job tilts of Empoloyes
-- Designation wise capabolity
+>Designation wise capabolity
-- Education of employees
+>Education of employees
-- Department wise Qualification of Employees Analysis and more
+>Department wise Qualification of Employees Analysis and more
 <h3> Compensation and Salary Distribution Section </h3>
   -Totol of Salary
   -Cost to the Company of Total employees